p4ali/Notes/coursera/scala_class.md

 If an object performs stateful computations on the inside or exhibits other kinds of complex behaviour, it should be an ordinary class.

+* case classes automatically generate equals and hashCode methods
+* **case classes automatically create a companion object with the same name as the class**, which contains apply and unapply methods.
+The **apply** method enables constructing instances without prepending with new.
+The **unapply** extractor method enables the pattern matching.
+* Also the compiler optimizes the speed of match-case pattern matching for case classes[

 ## Case class *copy* method
 When you create a case class in Scala, a **copy** method is generated for your case class.
 It lets you make a copy of an object, where a **copy** is different than a clone, because with a copy you can change fields as desired during the copying process.
 The copy method is important in functional programming, where values (val) are immutable.